Skip to main content

 Northern Ireland

-A person who is subject to the 'No Recourse to Public Funds' (NRPF) condition, or who does not have any current immigration permission, will not be eligible for homelessness assistance or a housing allocation.
+People who have a 'No Recourse to Public Funds' (NRPF) condition, or who do not have valid immigration permission, are not eligible for homelessness assistance or a local authority housing allocation.

-Accommodation provided under social care legislation or any other legal powers is not a public fund for immigration purposes and can be accessed by people who have no recourse to public funds.
+Accommodation provided under social care legislation or other statutory powers is not a public fund.
+This support can be accessed by people who have no recourse to public funds.
 See our information about social care support for adults with NRPF and social care support for families with NRPF.